jupl/btc-angular/README.md

 ## Introduction

 Cordova Brunch is a base skeleton for building web applications.
-In additional to assembling standard web-based application, this skeleton can also assemble native applications using Cordova.
 (Currently supports iOS and Android applications) This is a toolchain that leverages [node](http://nodejs.org), [Brunch](http://brunch.io), [Scaffolt](https://github.com/paulmillr/scaffolt), [Bower](http://bower.io/), [Jake](https://github.com/mde/jake), and [PhantomJS](http://phantomjs.org/) to provide cross-platform tasks in a simple package.
 It can be used for skeletons.
+In additional to assembling a standard web-based application, this skeleton can also assemble native applications using Cordova.
 [EditorConfig](http://editorconfig.org/) is also provided to help with consistency.
 For complete skeletons that include Cordova Brunch see:
 - [Chapless Brunch](https://github.com/jupl/chapless-brunch/tree/cordova)
 - [Cinder Brunch](https://github.com/jupl/cinder-brunch/tree/cordova)